-Mary Queen of Scots explores the turbulent life of the charismatic Mary Stuart.
-Queen of France at 16 and widowed at 18, Mary defies pressure to remarry.
+This movie explores the turbulent life of the charismatic Mary Stuart (Saoirse Ronan).
+Queen of France at sixteen and widowed at eighteen, Mary defies pressure to remarry.
 Instead, she returns to her native Scotland to reclaim her rightful throne.
-But Scotland and England fall under the rule of the compelling Elizabeth I. Each young Queen beholds her "sister" in fear and fascination.
-Rivals in power and in love, and female regents in a masculine world, the two must decide how to play the game of marriage versus independence.
-Determined to rule as much more than a figurehead, Mary asserts her claim to the English throne, threatening Elizabeth's sovereignty.
+But England is under the rule of the compelling Elizabeth I (Margot Robbie), who wishes the reduce the perceived threat from Mary.
+Each young Queen beholds her "sister" in fear and fascination.
+Rivals in power and in love, and female rulers in a masculine world, the two must decide how to play the game of marriage versus independence.
+Determined to rule as much more than a figurehead, Mary asserts her claim to succeed to the English throne, threatening Elizabeth's sovereignty.
 Betrayal, rebellion, and conspiracies within each court imperil both thrones - and change the course of history.Written by

 See more »

 My God the historic inaccuracies are beyond... sorry guys but in those days Scotland nor England had the bast empire they later had during Victorian Era...seems the movie is confusing Isabel 1st with Victoria...where did all the black Nobles came from?...my God...I give it a 4, i'm deducting 2 just for the destruction of History confusing the young.